Satssuki/CarND-Advanced-Lane-Lines/README.md

 #### 7. Identify Lane Pixels with Histogram

-I created a histogram of pixels at the edge of image.
+I created a histogram of pixels at each column of the image.
 Then the two largest regions to the right and left of centerline were taken as the starting lane positions.

 ![alt text][image11a]

 This histogram was moved in progressive bounding boxes up the image.
 The bounding box was adjusted to the center of the detected lane position.
 This gives it continuity.
 Here's the example of the binary mask and resulting walk of the image showing the bounding boxes at each step.